c0d3x-software/react-away/docs/reference/binding.md

 ## Data binding

 Data binding receives a reactive object in `[data]` props and its fields in `[bind]` props.
-When the input make any change, it sets the object field, triggering its reactive self-rendering behavior.
+When the input makes any change, it sets the object field, triggering its reactive self-rendering behavior.

 ```tsx
 export const Hello = props => <>